hypernumbers/learn_elisp_the_hard_way/contents/lesson-5-2-working-with-buffers-1.rst

 |      ``(setq count (1+ count)))``
 |    ``(message "Buffer has %d words." count)))``

-Lets see what this function does.
+Let's see what this function does.
 It starts by defining a local variable `count` using the `let` operator.
 Note that the brackets which include `let` cover the whole rest of the function.
 We will look at local and global scope of variables in the next lesson.

 The next function call is ``(goto-char (point-min))``.
 We can use `describe-function` to work what that does.
 Executing *[M]-x* `describe-function` for `goto-char` and it prints the following: